 5/7

 It is the oldest temple in Miyajima, and it is the head temple of Miyajima with a history of 1200 years since Kukai founded Mt.
 Misen.
-If you visit a number of Buddha statues, including the Eleven-faced Kanzeon Bosatsu, you will feel naturally solemn.
-The quiet environment and good view are also attractive, such as Toyotomi Hideyoshi, who achieved the unification of the country, holds a grand poetry party here.
+If you go to see the numerous of Buddha statues, including the Eleven-faced Kanzeon Bosatsu, you will feel naturally solemn.
+The quiet environment and good view are also attractive.
+Toyotomi Hideyoshi, who achieved the unification of the country, held a grand poetry party here.

 On foot Approx. 12 minutes